syncfusion-content/ej2-grid-docs/ej2-javascript/grid/paging.md

 To achieve page size calculation based on an element's height in the Grid, you can utilize the [calculatePageSizeByParentHeight](../../api/grid/#calculatepagesizebyparentheight) method.
 This method calculates the page size based on the height of the parent element.

+The following example demonstrates how to calculate the page size based on element height using the `calculatePageSizeByParentHeight` method triggered by a change event based on the **NumericTextBox** input:

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}